-Carotenoids in orange foods such as carrots, pumkin and cantaloupe melons include beta-carotene, which is converted into vitamin A in the body.
-Flavonoids are found in bluberries, cherries and black grapes and support brain and blood function.
+Carotenoids in orange foods such as carrots, pumpkin and cantaloupe melons include beta-carotene, which is converted into vitamin A in the body.
+Flavonoids are found in blueberries, cherries and black grapes and support brain and blood function.

 Building a growing body